briatte/ida/README.md

 ## HOWTO

-For `knitr` geeks: the course is meant to fly as HTML.
-Compile by running `index.Rmd` after changing the `run-course` chunk to `EVAL=TRUE`, then open `index.html` locally in any decent browser.
-[The result is here](http://f.briatte.org/teaching/ida/).
+* `knitr` geeks: the course is meant to fly as HTML.
+Compile by running `index.Rmd`.
+[The result is here](http://f.briatte.org/teaching/ida/), frequently updated.

-You need to run the `.Rprofile` contained in the directory to define some of the functions found in the rest of the material.
-The course also uses files from the `code/` and `data/` folder.
+* `.Rprofile` nerds: [check the code](https://github.com/briatte/ida/blob/master/.Rprofile).
+I hope to help students with installing the packages used in the course.

+The course also uses a few files from the `code/` and `data/` folder.

 ## VERSION

 Not even alpha.
-I would be surprised if anything works so far.
+You can barely browse the draft pages so far, and I'm not even sure I have the best `knitr` routine to put it all together.

-I am *very* open to suggestions at that stage, especially since I could not get the CSS file to be automatically included in the HTML rendering.
+I am *very* open to suggestions.

+## DONE

+- Pages: introduction; sessions 1--2.
+- Navigation: all files have been chained to each other.
+- Startup: `.Rprofile` contains a package installer/loader utility.

 ## TODO

-- Write a proper `.Rprofile` to assist student with package installation.
+- Code: send `code/` files to `source_gist`.
+Acknowledge authors.
-- Finish the whole damn thing and publish online with some versioning.
+- Code: finish the whole damn thing.
+- Course: set up homework (exercises, assignments, grading scheme).